Anchorage, Alaska

 Sunny Days: 126

-52100 Affordability
+90100 Affordability

-89100 Schools
+90100 Schools

-54100 Diversity
+75100 Diversity

-45100 Safety
+65100 Safety

 One of a Kind

 It isn’t always easy to get here, but Anchorage -- and Alaska in general -- offers views, experiences, and a way of life that are well worth the trip.
-You might see a bald eagle sitting on the roof of your coffee shop, or run into your boss fishing for salmon outside of the office during your lunch break, or walk out of a theater and see the northern lights shining over the snow capped mountains lining the horizon.
+You might see a bald eagle sitting on the roof of your coffee shop, run into your boss fishing for salmon outside of the office during your lunch break, or walk out of a theater and see the northern lights shining over the snow-capped mountains lining the horizon.
 There’s no income tax here as well, making Alaska an even more appealing place to work (or work remotely) than it already was.

-You probably could have guessed this one.
+On the other hand.
 The animals aren’t the only ones that go into hibernation here, as the people (and the sun) disappear into their homes for most of the winter, leaving precious few opportunities to enjoy Alaska’s great outdoors during December and January.
 The persistent darkness can try the hardiest of souls, but for those who weather the storm, a summer full of sun is their reward.

-Lifestyle Of Anchorage
+Lifestyle

 There is no bad weather.
-Just bad gear
+Just bad gear.

 Life in Anchorage is largely spent enjoying the outdoors.
 If you aren’t interested in the snow, water, hiking, biking, camping, fishing, hunting and just general being outdoors then stay the hell away from Anchorage.